MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cedit-class.md

 ### <a name="parameters"></a>Parametreler

 *lpRect*<br/>
-Biçimlendirme dikdörtgenini alan yapıya işaret eder. `RECT`
+Biçimlendirme dikdörtgenini alan `RECT` yapısına işaret eder.

 ### <a name="remarks"></a>Açıklamalar